developer-zebra/developer-zebra-site/src/ppc/1-0/guide/about/index.md

 PowerPrecision Console (PPC) is a battery management solution that gives organizations using Zebra mobile computing devices a centralized view of the health, state of charge and performance statistics of device batteries in their organization.
 Starting with PPC v2.0, it is part of Zebra DNA Visibility Console (ZDVC), which consists of a suite of solutions including [Device Tracker](/devicetracker/latest/guide/about).
 Using data gathered and stored in Zebra's [PowerPrecision](https://www.zebra.com/content/dam/zebra_new_ia/en-us/solutions-verticals/product/accessories/Mobile%20Computer%20Accessories/Batteries/Power%20Precision%20Battery%20Solutions/white-paper/power-precision-batteries-white-paper-en-us.pdf) batteries, PPC provides administrators with insight that can help them determine when battery health could affect productivity and when a device battery should be removed from service.
 The PPC centralized management system continuously monitors battery health data analyzed in real time, and can trigger customized notifications to alert device users of actions needed for battery swapping or decommissioning, helping to ensure optimized deployment of healthy batteries at all times.

+> PowerPrecision Console operates on WiFi networks and does not support WWAN.

 ##Main Features
 PowerPrecision Console main features:
 * Centralized dashboard to easily view battery information tracking: state-of-health (SOH), state-of-charge (SOC), battery status, and other information from deployed Zebra mobile computer batteries